-Schemes have also recently been used to effect an amendment and extension of finance facilities (without necessarily also involving more fundamental financial restructuring) where this could not be achieved consensually.
+fundamental financial restructuring) where this could not be achieved consensually.
+Further, an amendment and extension that would otherwise require unanimous lender consent under foreign law finance documents can be effected by way of scheme of arrangement following amendment of the governing law clause to English law - a process requiring only majority lender consent.
 We expect to see this trend continuing, not least as certain creditors, for example holders of collateralised loan obligations, may be restricted under the terms of the relevant investment management agreements from agreeing to extend out the term of a given facility, unless this is ordered by the court.
-Schemes can be used as a device to permit new liquidity (potentially at a super-priority level) to be injected into a company either by existing sponsors or by third-party funders and on terms which differ from the existing finance and inter-creditor documentation.
+Schemes can be used as a device to permit new liquidity (potentially at a super-priority level) to be injected into a company either by